-Canterbury Christ Church University has around 3,000 postgraduate students of whom approximately 700 are studying for postgraduate research degrees and the remainder are on postgraduate taught courses.
+Canterbury Christ Church University has around 3,000 postgraduate students, all of whom are valued members of the Graduate College.

 Welcoming students of all ages and backgrounds, the Graduate College provides a friendly, diverse and creative environment for your studies.

 The Graduate College provides oversight and support for all of our postgraduate students at Christ Church whilst also administering our postgraduate research degrees.
 Additionally, the Graduate College runs the Researcher Development Training Programme, providing many educational and training workshops, as well as social events, thesis writing boot camps and well-being sessions.

 The Graduate College is located in the Erasmus Building at the heart of our Canterbury Campus.
 It houses a newly refurbished and bespoke creative space for students to meet and relax, as well as state-of-the-art IT facilities which are for the exclusive use of postgraduates.
 This is where you can join with other postgraduate students for academic discussion and social interaction, not just within your field of study but across the range of academic disciplines.

 Other facilities, including libraries and study spaces, are available for our many postgraduate students studying at our sites in Canterbury, Medway and Tunbridge Wells.